gauravcusp/DECDG/Coding_exercise/README.md

-### This respository consists for 3 main files as part of DECDG Coding Exercise:
+### This respository consists of 3 main files as part of DECDG Coding Exercise:

 ```
 part1_output.html